tylerjohnhaden/PlunderBot/blog/creating_your_first_truffle_project.md

 Remember when we said Solidity makes many breaking changes?
 It is standard to use the specific commit hash as the compiler version, i.e.

+        {
+            ...
             "compiler": {
                 "name": "solc",
                 "version": "0.5.0+commit.1d4f565a.Emscripten.clang"
+            },
+            ...
         }

   This becomes important when others want to prove that your source matches your bytecode.
 [Etherscan's verification tool](https://etherscan.io/verifyContract2) will allow users to interact with your public contract, but they will not let you upload your source by faith.
 They will try to compile your code, and the bytes must match exactly.

-Truffle compile will search through your `contracts` directory, and compile any contracts, or libraries.
+Truffle compile will search through your `contracts/` directory, and compile any contracts, or libraries.
 If you have any import statements in those .sol files, truffle will attempt to find them.

 There is also one config variable in `truffle-config.js` that will affect compilation.
 These are the solc defaults, but you can go ahead and add these to your config file.

         module.exports = {
-            networks: {},
+            ...
             solc: {
                 optimizer: {
                     enabled: true,